Mount Gravatt Cemetery and Crematorium

 - granite gardens

 - niche wall sites.

 Alternatively, ashes can be interred into grave sites.

 You need to make an appointment to view available memorial options at Mount Gravatt Cemetery.
 To request an appointment, contact the office by email.

-Locating lawn graves and ashes memorial sites are relatively easy to locate at Mount Gravatt Cemetery.
-The allotment number is marked on the bottom right of most plaques and run in sequential order.
+Locating lawn graves and ashes memorial sites is relatively easy at Mount Gravatt Cemetery.
+The allotment number is marked on the bottom right of most plaques and they run in sequential order.

 As the monumental area is quite old, not all monuments are numbered.
-This practice was introduced in the late 1900's.
+Numbering was introduced in the late 1900s.
 Council recommends you visit the cemetery during office hours for assistance and directions.
 Alternatively, contact the office by email to request a map.
-State the grave location details including the name of the deceased.
+State the grave location detail, including the name of the deceased.

 Not all graves have plaques or headstones.
 Keep this in mind when trying to locate a specific grave by number.